Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces

-\begin{subsection}{Parahoric group schemes} In this subsection we describe certain group schemes defined over $\s$, related to the Burhat Tits building, we follow \cite{Tits1979ReductiveGO}, \cite{McNinch2010LeviDO}, \cite{Landvogt1995ACO} and \cite{BruhatTitsTA}.
+In this subsection we describe certain group schemes defined over $\s$, related to the Burhat Tits building, we follow \cite{Tits1979ReductiveGO}, \cite{McNinch2010LeviDO}, \cite{Landvogt1995ACO} and \cite{BruhatTitsTA}.
 In this subsection we will refer to subsets of $\B_G$ which are bounded mod center, meaning their image in $\B_G^{nen}$ is bounded, as bounded subsets.